PEOPLE

 undergraduate student

-Leo Trbonja is a senior undergraduate student at UNC Chapel Hill, where they are studying physics.
-Having lived internationally throughout childhood Leo has called North Carolina home since 2019.
-They are working with Bennett Kirby on a project funded by the NC Space Grant to search for new spider binaries using the optical signatures of their irradiated companions.
-In their free time, Leo enjoys reading, playing video games, and following professional tennis.
+Violet Trbonja is a senior undergraduate student at UNC Chapel Hill, where she is studying physics.
+Having lived internationally throughout childhood Violet has called North Carolina home since 2019.
+She is working with Bennett Kirby on a project funded by the NC Space Grant to search for new spider binaries using the optical signatures of their irradiated companions.
+In her free time, Violet enjoys reading, playing video games, and following professional tennis.

 Frequent Collaborators: